GluuFederation/docs-clustermgr-prod/beta/source/deploy/index.md

 # Deploying a Gluu Cluster

-Follow this doc to use Cluster Manager to deploy a cluster of Gluu Servers!
+Follow this doc to deploy a cluster of Gluu Servers!

 ## Getting Started